sderose/PYTHONLIBS/README.md

 dictionary.
 Each entry stores both the normalized and (last-set) unnormalized key.

-* MarkupHelpFormatter.py -- a limited text-formatter that can be attached to Python argparse, so you can use MarkDown, POD, etc. to get reasonably-formatted help.
+* MarkupHelpFormatter.py -- a limited text-formatter that can be attached to Python argparse, so you can use MarkDown, MediaWiki, POD, etc. to get formatted help.
+Makes heavy use of ANSI color and Unicode variations for pretty formatting (you want bold italic sans serif, or bold Fraktur, on your terminal?
+You got it.
+See also `ord --math`).

-* PowerWalk.py -- A much more flexible version of os.walk, that knows about
+* PowerWalk.py -- A more flexible version of `os.walk`, that knows about
 tar and zip files, filtering files by various criteria, etc.

 * ReadAny.py -- meh

 * RealDOM.py -- an implementation of DOM for Python.
-Renamed BaseDom.py, and
+Renamed `BaseDom.py`, and
 now moved to the XML/BINARY repo.

 * SimplifyUnicode.py -- meh

-* TabularFormats.py -- supports a load of "tabular" data formats, including many variants of CSV.
+* TabularFormats.py -- supports several "tabular" data formats, including many variants of CSV.
 This started out as a port from Perl, but needs to be updated so it sits on top of exiting Python libs where practical.
+See also `fsplit.py`.

 * TabularFormats2.py -- in progress